How To Be A More Peaceful, Loving Mother

 Finally I began to finally wake up 15 minutes before the kids on weekdays.
 It wasn’t easy, but I set myself a challenge to try it for 21 days.
 (The amount of time it’s supposed to take to create a habit.)

 It’s made a wonderful difference in my life.
-I stay in bed and either listen to a guided meditation on a phone app, do some Tapping, write in my gratitude journal, or read one of my positive books.
+I stay in bed and either listen to a guided meditation on a phone app, do some Tapping, or write in my gratitude journal.
 I have a toolbox of inspiration in a shoebox under my bed.

 It means that when I go to wake the kids up for school, I’m in a calm, loving state – which puts them in a good mood to do everything they need to do without me nagging.
 (Hurrah!)